The Good Power Supplies List

 Cooler Master

 CM is one of those manufacturers with PSUs of varying quality.
 You can find a very big range and Masterwatt Lite PSUs are reported as being notoriously bad.
+The quality of specific models can be quite good.

 Keep in mind the part numbers.
 Names are very similar like "V750 Gold V2" and "MWE 750 Gold V2", but are quite different.